 This yields approximate angular resolutions of (1) 21.1~$\mu\mathrm{as}$ for an Earth-diameter baseline (12,756~km), (2) 10.1~$\mu\mathrm{as}$ for BHEX (20,200~km), (3) 0.69~$\mu\mathrm{as}$ for the Earth-Moon distance (382,500~km), (4) 0.18~$\mu\mathrm{as}$ for the Earth-L2 distance (1.5~million~km), and (5) 0.0018~$\mu\mathrm{as}$ for the Earth-L4/L5 distance (150~million~km).

 Missions such as Millimetron or Origins would be able to resolve only the BHS of NGC~4258 from the megamaser disk AGN sample.
 The next largest BHS, NGC~1194 and NGC~1068, would require an increase in baseline distance to $\sim$ 1.5 times the distance from Earth to L2.
-The BHS of the entire water maser-AGN sample would be resolved with a baseline extending from Earth to L4/L5 -- a fiducial yet optimistically achievable configuration for humanity.
+The BHS of the entire water maser AGN sample would be resolved with a baseline extending from Earth to L4/L5, which we use here as an illustrative long baseline configuration.
 In addition to these megamaser disk AGN, we also evaluate NGC~3079, NGC~4945, and Circinus, which stand out as the brightest of the water maser sample.